Anke Huber

 Anke Huber (born 4 December 1974) is a German retired professional tennis player.
 She was the runner-up in women's singles at the 1996 Australian Open and the 1995 WTA Finals.
 Huber won 12 singles and one doubles title on the WTA Tour.
-She finished inside the top 20 for 10 seasons and achieved a career-high ranking of four in October 1996.
+She finished inside the top 20 for 10 seasons and achieved a career-high ranking of No.4 in October 1996.

 Early life

 Huber was born in Bruchsal, Baden-Württemberg.
-She started playing tennis at the age of 7 after being introduced to the game by her father Edgar.
+She started playing tennis at the age of 7 after being introduced to the game by her father, Edgar.
 In junior competition, she won the under-12 German Championships in 1986, the under-14s in 1987, the under-16s in 1988, and the European Championships in 1989.
 She was also a semifinalist at Wimbledon's junior tournament in 1990.